 Talent closing door of the operation chamber.

 To choose the function of growth curve measurement [1], click on Growth Curve.
 In the parameter setting interface, input the Number as 15.
 Then, turn on the OD detection switch and set the Wavelength as 600 nanometers.
 Click on Start tab to start droplet generation.
-The process will take 10 minutes to complete [2].
+The process will take 15 minutes to complete [2].
 Authors: Does abbreviations “OD” here mean optical density?
+(Yes, it is.)

 Reuse 3.2.1 Talent at the computer clicking tabs